 Start Supplemental Information

-This proposed information collection was previously published in the Federal Register (80 FR 3973) on January 26, 2015, allowing for a 60-day comment period.
-This notice allows for an additional 30 days for public comments.
-This process is conducted in accordance with 5 CFR 1320.10.
 CBP invites the general public and other Federal agencies to comment on proposed and/or continuing information collections pursuant to the Paperwork Reduction Act of 1995 (Pub.
 L. 104-13; 44 U.S.C.
 3507).
-The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden, including the use of automated collection techniques or the use of other forms of information technology; and (e) the annual costs to respondents or record keepers from the collection of information (total capital/startup costs and operations and maintenance costs).
+The comments should address: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimates of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden including the use of automated collection techniques or the use of other forms of information technology; and (e) the annual cost burden to respondents or record keepers from the collection of information (total capital/startup costs and operations and maintenance costs).
 The comments that are submitted will be summarized and included in the CBP request for OMB approval.
 All comments will become a matter of public record.
 In this document, CBP is soliciting comments concerning the following information collection:

 Title: Entry/Immediate Delivery Application and ACE Cargo Release.